davidfurlong/personal-website/content/pages/about.md

 slug: pages/about
 draft: false
 ---

-I live and work in Amsterdam where I'm the CTO and cofounder of Deedmob.
+I live and work in Berlin where I'm the CTO and cofounder of Deedmob.

 ```js
 {